Highlights from the Ratings and Financial Report for BP p.l.c. (BP)

 Sponsored

-The average price from analysts is $34.19, which is $7.37 above the current price.
-BP currently public float of 3.29B and currently shorts hold a 0.32% ratio of that float.
-Today, the average trading volume of BP was 10.72M shares.
+BP currently public float of 3.28B and currently shorts hold a 0.41% ratio of that float.
+Today, the average trading volume of BP was 10.62M shares.

 BP’s Market Performance